ansible/ansible/docs/docsite/rst/reference_appendices/general_precedence.rst

 Controlling how Ansible behaves: precedence rules
 =================================================

-To give you maximum flexibility in managing your environments, Ansible supports many ways to control the way Ansible behaves: how it connects to managed nodes, how it works once it has connected.
+To give you maximum flexibility in managing your environments, Ansible supports many ways to control how Ansible behaves: how it connects to managed nodes, how it works once it has connected.
 If you use Ansible to manage a large number of servers, network devices, and cloud resources, you may define Ansible behavior in several different places and pass that information to Ansible in several different ways.
 This flexibility is convenient, but it can backfire if you do not understand the precedence rules.

-These precedence rules apply to any setting that can be defined in configuration, in command-line options, in keywords, and in variables.
-For example, defining connection information (ANSIBLE_USER), selecting a temporary directory (DEFAULT_LOCAL_TMP), and choosing the correct python/ruby/powershell/etc interpreter to invoke for a module (ANSIBLE_PYTHON_INTERPRETER) all follow these precedence rules.
-(TODO: add the command-line flags, keywords, and variables to these examples.)
+These precedence rules apply to any setting that can be defined in multiple ways (by configuration settings, command-line options, playbook keywords, variables).
+For example, defining connection information, selecting a temporary directory, and choosing the correct python/ruby/powershell/etc interpreter to invoke for a module using settings like ANSIBLE_USER, DEFAULT_LOCAL_TMP, or ANSIBLE_PYTHON_INTERPRETER all follow these precedence rules.

 .. contents::
    :local: